 “This is about giving people more confidence in local government, because strong councils build strong communities.”

-Speaking in the parliament in March, he has accused opponents in councils of having a vested interest in maintaining the status queue.
+Speaking in the parliament in March, he has accused opponents in councils of having a vested interest in maintaining the status quo.
 “People tend to cling to the electoral structures in which they got elected.

 “But this is not a popularity contest.
 You should not be doing public policy based on what is popular.”